Miami Beach mayor, business owners oppose gambling in Florida

 Officials said the compact would bring $2.5 billion over the first five years and create thousands of jobs.

+“The money that we generate from our casinos is life-changing, from an education and a health standpoint,” said Marcellus Osceola, Jr. with the Seminole Tribe of Florida.

-The Seminole Tribe would be allowed to offer sports betting at their casinos in South Florida.
-The tribe would also be allowed to introduce craps and roulette at the Hard Rock Hotel & Casino in Hollywood.
+The Seminones would be allowed to offer sports betting at their casinos in South Florida, but not until October.
+They would also be able to introduce craps and roulette at the Hard Rock Hotel & Casino in Hollywood.
 The deal would also allow the tribe to add three additional facilities within its Hollywood reservation.

+“You’re not going to see new casinos pop up in Miami Beach or Fort Lauderdale Beach,” said State Rep. Chip LaMarca.
+“You’re not going to see that.
+That would have to go to the voters, anything like that.”

+However, it appears there is a disagreement on the details.
+Legislators have already made amendments to the deal, with more expected in the days to come.

-“Since when do the voters votes not count?
+“Since when do the voters’ votes not count?
 Since when do they not matter?
-They do matter, and we voted no,” Joe’s Stone Crab owner Steve Saywitz said.
+They do matter, and we voted no,” said Joe’s Stone Crab owner Steve Sawitz.
 “I, as a restaurant owner, as a business owner and as a resident of my beloved Miami Beach do not want it here.”

 The original compact between the Seminole tribe and the state expired in 2015.
 There have been several efforts to get a new compact passed, but those attempts have failed.